YngMiinLoke/SleepAnnotate/README.md

 <img width="652" alt="img01" src="https://user-images.githubusercontent.com/99003122/161433468-c62f0d98-a7fa-458b-b83e-0755d42f86b7.png">

 To calculate various sleep parameters, we will need to mark participant-reported sleep/wake periods in the sleep scoring software for it to output the sleep parameters.
-Our lab instructed participants to fill up their sleep and wake time in daily diary.
+Our lab instructed participants to fill up their sleep and wake time in a daily diary.
 Apart from the daily diary, we also asked the participants to send a text message (Telegram) when they go to bed and when they wake up.
 However, self-reported sleep/wake timings may not be always accurate, and researchers may decide the sleep-wake periods based on a combination of participant's self-reported timing, Telegram timestamps, or change in activity counts.

 The *SleepAnnotate* reads in csv files of participants' activity count, sleep-wake diaries, and telegrams; process the timestamps using lubridates package in R; and plot the sleep/wake timings onto the activity plots: